ziv-airis/joke-service/README.md

 Need to choose a version i.e 1.0 instead of <image_version>
 and i.e 1 instead of <container_version>
 `docker run -p 8000:8000 --name joke-service<container_version> joke-service:<image_version>`

+#### CI pipeline
+For every push to master a github action will be triggered and will run the following:
+    1. Run unit tests for the Joke Service. (pytest)
+    2. Build a Docker image of the service withot pushing it.